(local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Taiyuan air is currently 3.9 times above the WHO annual air quality guideline value
+PM2.5 concentration in Taiyuan is currently 8.4 times the WHO annual air quality guideline value

 Unhealthy 153 US AQI